-RICHMOND HEIGHTS — The United State Supreme Court heard the opening round of oral arguments today on, inter alia, the constitutionality of the individual mandate contained in the Patient Protection and Affordable Care Act, which is now better known as “Obamacare.”
-The family of Ms. Anna Brown can now only wonder if the health law would have saved their loved one.
+RICHMOND HEIGHTS — The United State Supreme Court heard the opening round of oral arguments today on, inter alia, the constitutionality of the individual mandate contained in the Patient Protection and Affordable Care Act.
+Of course the law is better known as “Obamacare.”
+The family of Ms. Anna Brown can now only wonder if the health law would have saved her.

-The video, first obtained by the St. Louis Post-Dispatch, is horrifying to watch and listen to, and brings to light problems not only with health care in America, but also police thuggery and disconnect from the people they allegedly are sworn to protect.
-First, here is the video of the September 21, 2011 incident, which has just being made public in the last 24 hours.
+The video, first obtained by the St. Louis Post-Dispatch, is horrifying to watch and listen to.
+It brings to light problems not only with health care in the U.S., but also police thuggery and disconnect from the people they allegedly are sworn to protect.
+First, here is the video of the September 21, 2011 incident.
+It was just made public 24 hours ago.

-Ms. Brown was given ultrasounds on both legs, which did not find any blood clots or other abnormalities, according to State inspectors who examined her medical records.
+Ms. Brown was given ultrasounds on both legs.
+No blood clots or other abnormalities were found, according to State inspectors who examined her medical records.
 The hospital gave Ms. Brown the number to several homeless shelters and sent her on her way.
-But Ms. Brown returned eight hours later, now complaining of leg and abdominal pain.
-Hospital staff refused to treat her, giving her discharge papers which she refused to sign.
-Richmond Heights Police, who were already at the scene, wheeled Ms. Brown out of the hospital, as she yelled “my legs don’t work!”
-At the request of the hospital, police arrested Ms. Brown and charged her with trespassing.
+But Ms. Brown returned eight hours later complaining of leg and abdominal pain.
+Hospital staff refused to treat her.
+They gave her discharge papers which she refused to sign.
+Richmond Heights Police, who were already at the scene, wheeled Ms. Brown out of the hospital.
+She told the cops “my legs don’t work!”
+Police arrested Ms. Brown at the request of the hospital.
+She was charged with trespassing.

-Ms. Dorothy Davis, Ms. Brown’s mother, blamed herself for not being there for her daughter, but also questioned the entire incident.
-The State of Missouri, when they took Ms. Brown’s kids after she lost her home and job, forced Ms. Davis to choose between taking in her daughter or her grandchildren…a decision nobody should ever have to make.
+Ms. Dorothy Davis, Ms. Brown’s mother, blamed herself for not being there for her daughter.
+But she also questioned the entire incident and history that led to it.
+The State of Missouri took Ms. Brown’s kids after she lost her home and job.
+That forced Ms. Davis to choose between taking in her daughter or her grandchildren, a decision nobody should ever have to make.
 Ms. Davis wondered why her daughter was not treated properly and if police did something further to her daughter which caused her death.

-Many individuals took to Facebook to share their experiences at St. Mary’s Health Center, many of which were not positive.
+Many individuals took to Facebook to share their experiences at St. Mary’s Health Center.
+Most of the comments were not positive.